Erb’s Palsy Lawyer

 Potential for Compensation

-If you truly believe that your child’s injury was caused by malpractice, what you probably want more than anything is justice and acknowledgement that your medical team failed you.
+If you genuinely believe that your child’s injury was caused by malpractice, what you probably want more than anything is justice and acknowledgment that your medical team failed you.
 This is important, but you also need to consider your child’s future.
 Getting monetary compensation will help provide for that child’s treatment and support for the rest of his life.

 For the best possible outcome for you and your child, be sure you work only with a professional and experienced Erb’s palsy lawyer.
-Your child’s permanent disability is something she will have to live with forever and getting justice and compensation for her is important.
+Your child’s disability is something she may have to live with forever, and getting justice and compensation is crucial.